 Unlike a typical camp structure, our Spring Break Camp (nature immersion days) are designed to follow the curiosity of the specific group of children that have gathered for the day.
 Weaving games and activities throughout our day, we match the energy and interest of the group at any given moment.
+Check out our Activities Page to see what sort of activities and curriculum inspire our camps.

 Location: All five days will take place at Elijah Bristow State Park.
 Read more about this magical land below.